 Traveling is a “say ‘yes’” game and the best way to get the most out of your journey (and your life btw) is to pursue every possibility that presents itself.
 If someone invites you to go somewhere or to try something (another reason strangers & contacts are great to have!), do it, despite the little doubts or fears in your mind.
-Saying yes to others and to myself has resulted in me: independently traveling, riding a zipline, hiking for 21 kilometers in the Austrian Alps, attending a world-famous rock festival, visiting the Arctic Circle, etc. You could end up with some pretty incredible stories.
+Saying yes to others and to myself has resulted in me: independently traveling, riding a zipline, hiking for 21 kilometers in the Austrian Alps, attending a world-famous rock festival, and visiting the Arctic Circle.
+You could end up with some pretty incredible stories.

 Dog Sledding in Kiruna, Sweden

 7. Take home a souvenir

 While all those souvenir shops litter the streets of tourist cities, getting something more personal and unique will make you want to keep it a lot longer than a magnet.
 Finding something on a beautiful landscape or buying a handmade item from a local shop will do a much better job representing the culture, reminding you of YOUR personal experience in the area, and diversify your travel souvenir collection!